nullivex/ah-wiki/core/Tasks.md

 	exports.task = task;
 ```

-This task will be run every ~1 second on the first peer to be free after that one second has elapsed.
+This task will be run every ~1 second on the first worker to be available after that one second has elapsed.

+## Timing and Timers

 It is important to note that the `runAt` time is setting the when the task is 'allowed' to be run, not explicitly when it will be run.
 Due to this, it is highly likely that your task will be run slightly after the set runAt time.

+You can set `api.configData.general.workers` to set the number of timers threads actionHero employs.
+This means how many simultaneous tasks each node can be working on at a time.

+Remember that each actionHero server uses one thread and one event loop, so that if you have computationally intensive task (like computing Fibonacci numbers), this **will** block tasks, actions, and clients from working.
+However, if your tasks are meant to communication with external services (read from a database, send an email), than these are perfect candidates to be run simultaneously.

+## Cluster

+If you are running a single actionHero server, all tasks will be run locally.
+Once you add more nodes to your acionCluster, the work will be split evenly across all nodes.
+It is very likely that your job will be run on different nodes each time.